lbenie/ts-jest-mock/README.md

 ## Pre-requisites

-This library takes for granted that you have your tests setup with `jest` and `ts-jest`.
+This library takes for granted that you have your tests setup with `jest`.

 ## Usage